 Within This Page

-This is true because the office building is the most tangible reflection of a profound change in employment patterns that has occurred over the last one hundred years.
-In present-day America, northern Europe, and Japan, at least 50 percent of the working population is employed in office settings as compared to 5 percent of the population at the beginning of the 20th century.
+The office building is a very tangible reflection of a profound change in employment patterns that occurred over the last one hundred years.
+In the U.S., northern Europe, and Japan, at least 50 percent of the working population is employed in office settings as compared to 5 percent of the population at the beginning of the 20th century.
+However, today's office buildings are experiencing even more change due to the recent pandemic.
+The office is now a place for collaboration, talent recruitment, onboarding, and inspiration with new requirements and expectations that combine physical spaces with technologically supported ways to work, in the office or remotely.

 A. Types of Spaces